Shahktar Donetsk 0-3 Manchester City: Classy Fernandinho defuses defensive crisis | Goal.com

 Luckily, the Catalan is blessed with Fernandinho, a calming influence, a wise old head happy to take on the pressure of playing in a deeper role while at the same time taking possession of the captain’s armband.

 And all of this on his first start of the season!
-Not that you would have knowns.
+Not that you would have known.

 The Brazilian slotted into the left-side of central defensive and was soon spraying quick passes out of the backline to Mahrez, sharply switching the play, just as Laporte does at his best.

-Defensively, Junior Morales escaped him on a couple of occasions but the striker was mostly marshalled with ease.
+Defensively, Junior Moraes escaped him on a couple of occasions but the striker was mostly marshalled with ease.

 His presence also allowed Otamendi to switch to the right, where he is more comfortable, having been badly exposed on the left-hand side at Norwich.